The inbox never empties. Don't let a skim cost you the unicorn.

 What the fund gets

-By the IC meeting, you have a working picture of every deck.
-Each memo is built the same way, so startups compare side by side.
+By the first screen, you have a working picture of every deck — before anyone commits diligence time.
+Each screening memo is built the same way, so startups compare side by side.

 A memo for every deck